 The onset of the deadly Covid-19 Pandemic affected the citizens of Trinidad and Tobago physiologically, emotionally, financially, socially, economically, and psychologically.

 As the crisis unfolded, it caused great despair to the citizenry, and the Government, as the number of infections and deaths increased gradually.
 The Government tried to curb this scourge by restricting the population's interaction by instituting a nation-wide lockdown.
 They expected the lockdown to solve the problem, but sadly it did not.
-As the Government announced its plans, immediately, this researcher wondered about the effect of lockdowns on populations and checked the Literature to see what the scientists stated.
-This researcher discovered that lockdowns impact people negatively and that 15 to 24-year-olds are the most vulnerable (Piper et al. 2021, p.
+As the Government announced its plans, immediately, this studyer wondered about the effect of lockdowns on populations and checked the Literature to see what the scientists stated.
+This studyer discovered that lockdowns impact people negatively and that 15 to 24-year-olds are the most vulnerable (Piper et al. 2021, p.
 2).

 Another matter that sparked my interest was the Great Barrington Declaration document signed by hundreds of medical personnel who pleaded with the United States Administration to put measures in place to protect vulnerable groups from the negative impact of lockdowns.
 In an article entitled "Focus Protection," the writer, one of the signatories of the Declaration, posited that isolating young persons contributed to increased drug use and suicidal ideation (Bhattacharya et al., 2020).
 With this information, the researcher felt compelled to research the impact of lockdowns during the Covid-19 Pandemic on the mental health wellbeing of 18 to 24 year old young persons in Trinidad and Tobago.

-In this Research, I will interchange the following terms: young persons, youths, and young adults.
+In this study, I will interchange the following terms: young persons, youths, and young adults.

 Sources Consulted